-With equal parts gloss and grit, Toronto’s Killer Virgins bring their high-energy, lyrically empowering original music to the masses with the release of their debut EP, “Reboot” (releasing September 13, 2019).
+With equal parts gloss and grit, Toronto’s Killer Virgins bring their high-energy, lyrically empowering original music to the masses with the release of their debut EP, Reboot.

-At the centre of Killer Virgins is the irrepressibly upbeat and exceptionally talented vocalist/ guitarist/songwriter Samantha Weinstein.
-Bubbling over with as much enthusiasm as she has latent compositional talent, Weinstein has seamlessly woven together a musical concoction that brings together the best of authentic punk energy, with the alternative rock grit of the 1990s and the more lush and pop-oriented sensibilities of the post-punk movement of the 21st century, creating a sound that is as engaging as Weinstein is as a performer.
+At the centre of Killer Virgins is the irrepressibly upbeat and exceptionally talented vocalist/ guitarist/songwriter, Samantha Weinstein.
+With as much enthusiasm as she has latent compositional talent, Weinstein has seamlessly woven together a musical concoction that brings together the best of authentic punk energy, with the alternative rock grit of the 1990s and the more lush and pop-oriented sensibilities of the post-punk movement of the 21st century, creating a sound that is as engaging as Weinstein is as a performer and conversationalist.

-Weinstein has been a performer since she can remember, starting her professional career as an in-demand child actor.
-She has made numerous appearances over the years in film and television, such as Siblings, Jesus Henry Christ, and Carrie, as well as voice-acting roles in several animated series like Wishfart and D.N.Ace.
+Weinstein has been performing since she can remember.
+For most of her childhood and teenage years she worked as an in-demand actor, making numerous appearances over the years in film and television, as well as in animation as a voice actor.

 “People like Jack White, Courtney Love, Kurt Cobain and Jello Biafra were the people who formed the strongest examples of songwriting for me growing up.
-All of my influences came together in a perfect storm to help create the music that Killer Virgins does now.
-I consider what we do to be garage rock, with a lot of punk, indie rock and alternative rock influences swirled together,” she explained.
+All of my influences came together in a perfect storm to help create the music that Killer Virgins makes now.
+I consider what we do to be garage rock, with a lot of punk, indie rock, and alternative rock influences combined together,” she explained.

-As the seriousness of her desire for a musical career intensified, Weinstein concluded that she wanted the creative synergy and camaraderie that comes from being in a band, and so she recruited the exceptionally talented, groove-infused drummer Gabriele Corindia, and the high energy, wild-child bass player, Andrew Brazier, a college friend of Corindia's and a longtime collaborator.
-It is a potent combination, especially in a live setting, as Weinstein’s confidently potent stage presence is augmented by the fiercely fun Corindia and the electric, eccentric Brazier, creating an audience experience that is both entertaining and eminently memorable.
+As the seriousness of her desire for a musical career intensified, Weinstein concluded that she wanted the creative synergy and camaraderie that comes from being in a band, and so she recruited the exceptionally talented, groove-infused drummer Gabriele Corindia, as well as bass whiz Nathan Price.
+(Price plays on Reboot but had to prematurely retire from the band shortly after its release.
+He is succeeded by Corindia’s music-college buddy and close friend, Andrew Brazier, pictured.)
+It is a potent combination both in the studio and especially in a live setting, as Weinstein’s confidently potent stage presence is augmented by the fiercely fun Corindia and wild-child Brazier, creating an audience experience that is both electrifying and eminently memorable.

 “Part of what we’re about as Killer Virgins is owning our own weirdness, and that really infuses our live shows.
 For me, the music that I write is an unfiltered representation of who I am.
-We’re all freaking weirdos, we’re all outsiders, we’re not normal people, and we don’t want to be,” Weinstein said, emphatically.
+Me and the guys, we’re all freaking weirdos.
+We’re outsiders, we’re not normal people, and we don’t want to be,” Weinstein said, emphatically.